jose-donato/docs/content/terminal/features/stocks/fa/fa.md

 type: guides
 status: publish
 excerpt: "This guide introduces the Fundamental Analysis menu within the Stocks menu, briefly explains the features, and provides examples in context."
-geekdocCollapseSection: true

 ---

 The Fundamental Analysis menu is a set of tools for measuring a company's intrinsic value, relative to the market price.
 Functions within this menu are generally microeconomic factors.
 The purpose is to harness data reported in financial statements and estimate the tangible value of a share.
 Revenue of companies with a long public history are easier to forecast, and the consensus of many analysts will indicate the level of confidence in future expectations.
 When people refer to "P/E ratios", "multiples", or "institutional holders", they are speaking of fundamentals.
 When people say, "...this stock is detached from its fundamentals!", they are talking about the balance sheet.
-In addition to these features, there are <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/screener/" target="_blank">screeners</a> to compare fundamentals across groups of companies.
+In addition to these features, there are
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/screener/" target="_blank">screeners</a>
+to compare fundamentals across groups of companies.

 There are three API tokens (free) required to use every feature in this menu:

 - <a href="https://site.financialmodelingprep.com/developer/docs/" target="_blank">FMP</a>
 - <a href="https://polygon.io" target="_blank">Polygon</a>
-- <a href="https://www.alphavantage.co/support/#api-key" target="_blank">Alpha Vantage</a>
+- <a href="https://www.alphavantage.co/support/#api-key" target="_blank">Alpha
+  Vantage</a>

 Set the obtained tokens in the terminal with the `/keys` menu.
-Refer to the <a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank">Getting Started Guide</a> for more information about this.
+Refer to the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank">Getting
+Started Guide</a> for more information about this.

 <h2>How to use the Fundamental Analysis Menu</h2>

-Enter the submenu from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks Menu</a>, with a ticker loaded.
+Enter the submenu from the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks
+Menu</a>, with a ticker loaded.

 <img width="1166" alt="Fundamental Analysis Menu" src="https://user-images.githubusercontent.com/85772166/175221782-87f0d0df-3a50-4268-8af8-a5f1f12f3d32.png"/>

 Some commands offer interpretations of the data, but, the majority are statements reported to the SEC.
 The `data` command is a table of basic statistics, including price.

 ```
 (🦋) /stocks/fa/ $ data